mohd-adeeb011/Traffic-Sign-Board-Recognition-Using-Camera/README.md

 This repository contains a model and training notebook for traffic sign recognition.
 For inference, you’ll need to clone the YOLOv5 repository by Ultralytics and replace the detect.py file with the one in this repository.

 ## How to run
-Open your IDE or shell in the projects's directory then write python detect.py --weights best_93.pt --source 0 Source 0 is to take input from the webcam.
+Open your IDE or shell in the projects's directory then write "python detect.py --weights best_93.pt --source 0".
+Source 0 is to take input from the webcam.

 ## Dataset